Skip to main content

 How Should We Prepare for Pulse Oximetry?

-If your child has nail polish on, the polish may need to be removed to allow the pulse ox to accurately measure the oxygen level.
+If your child has nail polish on, it may need to be removed to allow the pulse ox to accurately measure the oxygen level.

 What Happens During Pulse Oximetry?